 Career ServicesThe Career Connect department supports students to develop a competitive edge in their career, build industry networking and professional connections, and streamline their career aspirations.
 We offer:

 - Career guidance (résumé review, mock interview, profiling, etc.)

 - Career events (career talks, company visits, networking events, career fairs, etc.)

-Students will have access to UNICORN, a one-stop integrated online hub to browse and apply for internships, jobs, and career events.
+Students will be able to download and access CareerSense app - a one-stop integrated online hub to browse and apply for internships, jobs and career events.

 Career Champs (CC) is a student-centric platform that acts as a bridge between students and the corporate world.

 It is designed to serve the career needs of our learners (students and working adults), boost employability, and facilitate career transition and progression.

 - Accelerate your career journey through upskilling individuals in the VUCA world

 - Connect you to alumni and professionals in your industry of choice

 - Empower you to discover your career interests and increase your chances of getting your dream internship or job